moudy/broccoli-taco/site/pages/documentation/sections/C. Templating/C. Using Helpers.md

 Any files in `site/helpers/` will be treated as helpers.
-Each helper should have it's own file and export a single function.
+Each helper should have its own file and export a single function.

 ``` js
 // site/helpers/first-name.js